aelena/trackme/README.md

 it uses classic Windows hooks (as a keylogger) to intercept your written input and send it to LUIS for analysis in the background, everytime a sentence is finished (which is everytime a dot is written, for simplicity's sake).
 Use at your own risk.

+if interested just visit the \_doc folder for some screenshots and the "architecture" diagram...

 API keys for LUIS not included.